rubencaro/bolt/README.md

 `tech+bolt at elpulgardelpanda.com`.
 * `run_at`: timestamp for the start of the task.
 When it exists, task will not be started by Bolt until it's in the past.
-* `persist`: boolean, don't remove the task after it's done
+* `persist`: boolean, don't remove the task after it's done, save it instead
 * `finished`: boolean, whether Bolt ended processing that task (only makes sense if `persist`...).
-* `silent`: don't send email notifications, save data in the task for further process, unless the task fails and `persist` is `false`.
+* `silent`: don't send email notifications unless the task fails and `persist` is `false`.
 * `expire`: remove from db when this Date arrives.
 If it's not there, doc is not removed.